 The contract system requires periodic payment of the amount specified in the contract regardless of the number of cases handled or the workload involved in the time period.
 Article 26.05 (c) Texas Code of Criminal Procedure applies to contract systems since "no payment" can be made without an itemized invoice.
 Automatic contract payment distributions without attorneys' invoices would not meet the standard set by this statute.
 Counties must adopt an invoice that meets the statutory requirement and provides the data to complete the IDER and should clearly indicate which cases were disposed.
 If invoices also include information on non-capital cases that were worked on but not disposed, counties must implement procedures to ensure that IDER case counts are based on disposed cases only.
+Contract expenditures and the number of cases disposed must both be reported in the IDER.
 Contract systems must have a written policy instructing contract attorneys when cases will be counted on the invoice submitted each month (examples: disposition by court; when judgment is filed; at time of brief or at appeals court disposition, etc.).
 Cases disposed under discretionary grant funded programs must be included in this portion of the report.
 (Capital murder cases and expenses may be claimed prior to case disposal.)